Chemotherapy for liver cancer

 Hepatic artery infusion

 Because of the poor response to systemic chemo, doctors have studied putting chemo drugs directly into the hepatic artery to see if it might be more effective.
 This technique is known as hepatic artery infusion (HAI).
 The chemo goes into the liver through the hepatic artery, but the healthy liver breaks down most of the drug before it can reach the rest of the body.
-This gets more chemo to the tumor than systemic chemo without increasing side effects.
+This gets more chemo to the tumor than systemic chemo but doesn’t increase side effects.
 The drugs most commonly used include floxuridine (FUDR), cisplatin, mitomycin C, and doxorubicin.

 Early studies have found that HAI is often effective in shrinking tumors, but more research is still needed.
 This technique may not be useful in all patients because it often requires surgery to insert a catheter into the hepatic artery, an operation that many liver cancer patients may not be able to tolerate.